mrchrisneal/DashPad/docs/web/index.md

 -   **Cron Tasks:** ~60 seconds

+!!! question "What's the minimum configurable update interval?"
-The minimum configurable interval for any data or module type is 2 seconds.
+	The minimum configurable interval for any data or module type is **2 seconds**.

+	Shorter durations tend to cause timing-related bugs and missed updates , while also straining the CPU on the device rendering the dashboard.
+The 2-second limit represents a deliberate trade-off, prioritizing system stability and a smooth user experience over raw update frequency.

+	If you experience instability or missed updates at this rate, consider increasing the interval to 3 or 4+ seconds to improve stability.

 ## Performance